 - Granet Museum (art museum)

 - Taste the famous calissons (Aix’s typical sweets)

 TIP: Don’t miss this 3-hour gourmet walking tour in Aix-en-Provence’s Old Town!

 Days 8 and 9 | Cassis

-Cassis is a cute fishing town located at one of the sides of the Parc National des Calanques de Marseille-Cassis.
+Cassis is a cute fishing town located on one of the sides of the Parc National des Calanques de Marseille-Cassis.
 This colorful town near Marseille, so typical of Provence, is one of the best coastal towns in France, perfect for a couple of relaxing days by the Mediterranean Sea.

 Spend day 8 exploring Cassis.
-The town is dominated by a castle built in the 8th century and it is renowned for its trails running along the Cap Canaille, its round pebble beaches, and a little bit further, its creeks and their majestic cliffs plunging into deep blue water (Calanques).
+The town is dominated by a castle built in the 8th century, and it is renowned for its trails running along the Cap Canaille, its round pebble beaches, and a little bit further, its creeks and their majestic cliffs plunging into deep blue water (Calanques).
 There’s also an adorable little port lined with multicolored buildings, cafés, and delicious restaurants offering bouillabaisse, seafood, and fish dishes.

 On day 9, you can take a day trip to Marseille – here’s a list of the best things to do in Marseille.
 You can also explore the Calanques of Cassis on foot or on a catamaran tour.

 - Calanques Cassis Hike: Port-Miou, Port-Pin & En-Vau

 - From Marseille: 5-hour catamaran tour with lunch